The muscles of your pelvic floor come under great strain in pregnancy and childbirth. Pelvic floor exercises help to strengthen them.

 Squeezing while you cough or sneeze helps you to avoid accidentally leaking pee.
 As you breathe in to cough or sneeze, quickly tighten your pelvic floor muscles.
 Keep squeezing while you cough or sneeze.

-Watch a video on why pelvic floor exercises are so important
+Why pelvic floor exercises are so important (video)

 Common mistakes